 Patients with diabetes understand the risks of a diabetic foot infection and the significance of proper foot care.
-In fact, according to the CDC, every year in the US approximately 73,000 amputations unrelated to foot trauma are performed.
+When it comes to wound care for diabetic foot ulcers, every year in the US approximately 73,000 amputations unrelated to foot trauma are performed, according to the CDC .
 A high percent of diabetic patients with foot ulcers will require hospitalization (accounting for 20% of admissions), and approximately 25% of these non-healing ulcers will go on to amputation.

 As a community, we have realized that the threat of amputation are real; we’ve seen the rise in the number of people who suffer infections and diabetic wounds, which undergo amputations as a result of non-healing ulcers.

-Whether you have diabetes or are caring for a loved one requiring foot wound care, Certified Foot and Ankle Specialists can effectively help your wound heal and prevent further complications.
-Here we will discuss how to minimize the traumatic consequences of ulcers.
+Whether you have diabetes or are caring for a loved one requiring foot diabetic wound treatment, Certified Foot and Ankle Specialists can effectively help your wound heal and prevent further complications.
+Here we will discuss diabetic foot care and how to minimize the traumatic consequences of ulcers.

 Keep the wound covered and moist